waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 It was always desired to have `wrap` be a `Promise` initializer for clarity reasons, but it wasn't possible until Swift 3.1 allowed us to specialize extensions.
 So now we can do it, we do.

+### Apologies, there are a lack of deprecations

+We do not have many deprecations, so your code may stop compiling if you upgrade.
+The reason for the lack of deprecation notices is again: ambiguity.
+Swift tends to pick even deprecated versions of ambiguous functions, and this let to pain when writing new code.

+We suggest looking at the [sources for the extensions](https://github.com/PromiseKit) we provide should you need to.
+The code is neatly organized and easy to read.

 ## PromiseKit is now in maintenance mode